deluf/bare-metal-cv/README.md

 No weird commands or hard to understand syntactic sugars.

-Just 43 lines of simple, easy to understand LaTeX code.
+Just a single file containing 43 lines of simple, easy to understand LaTeX code.

 > (43 lines excluding the actual content and comments ~ 200 lines for a complete CV)